 And they’re not wrong.
 She’s also married to a winemaker, and in their spare time they make small batch wine at home, enlisting their four children to help pick the grapes and stomp on them with their bare feet.

-Barbara Laithwaite and Cherry Thompson
+4. Barbara Laithwaite

 In 2003, after all her children had flown the nest and with a team in place running the family business, Barbara was looking for a new challenge.